Skew polygon

-In geometry, a skew polygon is a polygon whose vertices are not all coplanar.
+In geometry, a skew polygon is a closed polygonal chain in Euclidean space.
+It is a figure similar to a polygon except its vertices are not all coplanar.
+While a polygon is ordinarily defined as a plane figure, the edges and vertices of a skew polygon form a space curve.
 Skew polygons must have at least four vertices.
-The interior surface (or area) of such a polygon is not uniquely defined.
+The interior surface and corresponding area measure of such a polygon is not uniquely defined.

 Skew infinite polygons (apeirogons) have vertices which are not all colinear.

 A zig-zag skew polygon or antiprismatic polygon has vertices which alternate on two parallel planes, and thus must be even-sided.

 Regular skew polygons in 3 dimensions (and regular skew apeirogons in two dimensions) are always zig-zag.

-Antiprismatic skew polygon in three dimensions
+Skew polygons in three dimensions

-A regular skew polygon is isogonal with equal edge lengths.
-In 3 dimensions a regular skew polygon is a zig-zag skew (or antiprismatic) polygon, with vertices alternating between two parallel planes.
-The side edges of an n-antiprism can define a regular skew 2n-gon.
+A regular skew polygon is a faithful symmetric realization of a polygon in dimension greater than 2.
+In 3 dimensions a regular skew polygon has vertices alternating between two parallel planes.